rks101/isdp/README.md

 A secure password is the one:
 - you cannot remember
 - you can retrieve it - with what you know and what you have
-- you never shared over wire/network, and the application never displays you back
+- you never shared over wire/network, and the application never displays you back *^
 - you never shared with anyone
 - you never wrote in email drafts/notebook/online accounts
 - you never reused it on multiple sites
 - you never reused it on other sites with varying one or two digits/characters

+*^ (because good Cameras watch you at 3 meters and people even with science and technology backgrounds are hellbent on justifying cameras in offices/rooms too with absolutely no regard to your mental health or data privacy)

 ----